 The discussion started with welcoming remarks from David Ernsberger, Global Head of Energy Market Reporting at S&P Global, who highlighted the commitment of S&P Global to diversity, adding that the digital innovation in energy raises critical questions as the industry keeps on reinventing itself and the impact of such technological changes on employment has drawn a major interest from various stakeholders.

-Dr Carole Nakhle, CEO of Crystol Energy and Director of AccessWIE, chaired the discussion, making timely observations such as more and more students and professionals are moving into the renewable sector as they perceive the oil and gas industry as outdated and dying.
+Dr Carole Nakhle, CEO of Crystol Energy and President of AccessWIE, chaired the discussion, making timely observations such as more and more students and professionals are moving into the renewable sector as they perceive the oil and gas industry as outdated and dying.
 She added, however, that if one looks at the investments oil and gas companies are making in developing and applying latest technologies, including digitalization, one can see that the industry is not going anywhere anytime soon.

 Lord Howell, former Secretary of State for Energy in the UK and co-chairman of AccessWIE, concluded the discussion, stating that the energy industry has an image problem.
 He asked whether AI and analytics will help not only in changing this perception but also in attracting both new talents and investments.
 Lord Howell concluded that it is critical for the energy sector to be part of the digital transformation but cautioned against the vulnerability of the industry to cyberattacks especially that energy is seen as central to national security.